Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab1-ArmAndAppService.md

    If you have access to multiple Azure subscriptions you will be required to choose the one in which you want to create this Resource Group.
-And you must also specify the geograph location to use.
+And you must also specify the geographic location to use.
 (This determines only the default location for new resources - a Resource Group can contain resources spread across multiple regions.)